-Placing cultural safety at the core of this framework provides a focus on the needs of Aboriginal and Torres Strait Islander patients and the importance of culturally safe practice in digital medicine to close the gap in health (AIDA 2021).
-Equally, in line with the Medical Council of New Zealand statement on cultural safety (20219) a broad range of contexts and communities are acknowledged 'Developing cultural safety is expected to provide benefits for patients and communities across multiple cultural dimensions which may include Indigenous status, age or generation, gender, sexual orientation, socioeconomic status, ethnicity, religious or spiritual belief and disability1.
+Equally, in line with the Medical Council of New Zealand statement on cultural safety (2019) 'developing cultural safety is expected to provide benefits for patients and communities across multiple cultural dimensions which may include Indigenous status, age or generation, gender, sexual orientation, socioeconomic status, ethnicity, religious or spiritual belief and disability1.
 In Aotearoa / New Zealand, cultural safety is of particular importance in the attainment of equitable health outcomes for Māori.'

-1.2 Needs and expectations Focuses on patients, their families and community expectations and needs in digital health - acknowledging diversity and specific health needs of a broad range of vulnerable and marginalised groups in our health community and the role of digital technologies to ensure equity in delivery of safe and quality care.
-This framework explores alignment with the National Digital Health Workforce and Education Roadmap (2020) and a wide range of other platforms of health reform such as prevention of chronic disease, better access to healthcare in rural and remote areas, closing the gap of inequality in health outcomes and experiences of Aboriginal and Torres Strait Islander and Māori peoples, achievement of cultural safety in healthcare and elimination of violence, abuse, neglect and exploitation of people with disability, the health and wellbeing of those impacted by domestic violence, the health and wellbeing of refugees, the LGBTIQ+ community and better quality and safety in Aged Care and better health and support for prisoners and the homeless.

-1.3 Lifelong health and digital literacy journeys Recognises that patients are on a health journey whereby they too are developing their digital and health literacy.
-This learning is best achieved in partnership with their doctors and other healthcare professionals within culturally safe environments committed to equitable access and integrated care.
+- 1.2 Needs and expectations focuses on patients, their families and community expectations and needs in digital health acknowledging diversity and health needs of vulnerable and marginalised groups and the role of digital technologies to ensure equity in delivery of safe and quality care.
+This framework explores alignment with the National Digital Health Workforce and Education Roadmap (2020) and a wide range of other platforms of health reform such as prevention of chronic disease, better access to healthcare in rural and remote areas, closing the gap of inequality in health outcomes and experiences of Aboriginal and Torres Strait Islander and Māori peoples, achievement of cultural safety in healthcare and elimination of violence, abuse, neglect and exploitation of people with disability, the health and wellbeing of those impacted by domestic violence, the health and wellbeing of refugees and migrants, and the LGBTIQ+ community and better quality and safety in Aged Care and better health and support for prisoners and the homeless. - 1.3 Lifelong health and digital literacy journeys Recognises that patients are on a health journey whereby they too are developing their digital and health literacy.
+Adopt a critically aware and reflective stance to use of digital technologies in recognition that technology advancement may deepen the gaps for marginalised communities such as migrants and refugees and migrants and older people who may not have access to the required technologies.
+Shows a commitment to partnership with patients and other healthcare professionals within culturally safe environments committed to equitable access and integrated care.